alevtina/alevtina.github.io/_posts/2011-01-12-a-show-of-hands-from-those-in-this-audience-of-one.md

 layout: post
 title: "A show of hands from those in this audience of one"
 date: "2011-01-12"
+author: "Alevtina Verbovetskaya"
+excerpt: "Becoming RefWorks Administrator with only 3.8% faculty adoption, I'm planning workshops that start by auto-generating bibliographies from 50+ citations to show the tool's magic immediately."
 categories:
   - "instruction"
 tags: